← Maximum Spanning Tree | Markov Chain | Algorithms →

 Summary

-A Markov chain tracks how likely a system is to move from one state to another.
-The transition data can be stored either as an adjacency list (per-state neighbors and weights) or as an adjacency/transition matrix (tabular probability grid).
+A Markov chain tracks how likely a system is to move from one_state_to_another.
+The transition data can be stored either as an adjacency_list (per-state neighbors and weights) or as an adjacency/transition_matrix (tabular_probability_grid).
 The key idea is that the next state depends only on the current state - this is the Markov property.
-Over repeated transitions, the chain can settle into stable long-term behavior known as the stationary distribution.
+Over repeated transitions, the chain can settle into stable long-term behavior known as the stationary_distribution.